scottcorgan/tiny-dom-notifier/README.md

 # tiny-dom-notifier

-Get notified when certain DOM elements are created or removed.
+Get notified when a given DOM elements are created or removed.
 Works as a standalone script or with [Browserify](http://browserify.org).

 [![browser support](https://ci.testling.com/scottcorgan/tiny-dom-notifier.png)](https://ci.testling.com/scottcorgan/tiny-dom-notifier)